tanraya/playmo/README.md

 * It removes default rails javascripts
 * It replaces prototype-ujs with jquery-ujs or mootools-ujs

-### Limitations
+## Limitations
-Install the gem *only* in the new empty app.
-Installation in ready apps is not supported yet and you may accidentally damage the files in your app.
+Install the gem *only* into new empty app.
+Installation into ready apps is *only on your risk* because you may accidentally damage the files in your app.